AP Interview: Evo Morales wants UN mediation in Bolivia

-“The assembly has to reject or approve the resignation” which they have not done, said the man who ruled Bolivia for almost 14 years as its first indigenous president.
+“The assembly has to reject or approve the resignation” which it has not done, said the man who ruled Bolivia for almost 14 years as its first indigenous president.
 “If they don’t approve or reject it I can say that I am still president.”

-Morales said he would return to Bolivia from Mexico, which has granted him political asylum, if that would contribute to its pacification.
+Morales said he would return to Bolivia from Mexico, which has granted him political asylum, if that would contribute to his country’s pacification.

 Political analyst Kathryn Ledebur of the nonprofit Andean Information Network in Bolivia, who has lived in the country for nearly 30 years, said Morales could have a case.